Duke's Pratt School of Engineering is offering research experience opportunities across each its four academic departments:

 For additional information, please visit https://maria.gorlatova.com/current-research/ .

-Faculty Mentor: John Dolbow , Professor in the Departments of Mechanical Engineering and Materials Science, Civil and Environmental Engineering and Mathematics
+Faculty Mentor: Christine Payne , Professor of Mechanical Engineering and Materials Science

 Grand Challenge: Reverse engineer the brain

-Faculty Mentor: Warren Grill , Professor in Biomedical Engineering
+Faculty Mentor: Warren Grill , Assistant Professor of Biomedical Engineering

-The Grill lab specializes in analysis and design of devices that use electrical activation of the nervous system to restore function to individuals with neurological impairment.
-This project focuses on design and testing of temporal patterns of brain stimulation to treat the symptoms of Parkinson’s disease.
-The project will make use of computer-based modeling combined with measurements of both neural activity and behavior in an animal model of Parkinson’s disease.
-Students working in this research project will develop an understanding of the principles of brain stimulation, the application of computer modeling to study brain stimulation, as well as practical aspects of conducting experiments using brain stimulation.
+The Grill lab specializes in analysis and design of devices that use electrical stimulation of the nervous system to restore function to individuals with neurological impairment.
+This project focuses on analysis and design of the parameters of stimulation, for example to treat the symptoms of Parkinson’s disease or to treat chronic pain.
+The project will make use of computer-based modeling.
+Students working in this research project will develop an understanding of the principles of electrical stimulation and the application of computer modeling to study electrical stimulation.
 Student with interest in neuroscience and medical devices are ideal candidates for this project.
-The students will work directly with a PhD student and Research Scientist and have the opportunity to interact with a diverse group of students and staff working across a broad array of neuro-devices.
+The students will work directly with a PhD student and / or Research Scientist and have the opportunity to interact with a diverse group of students and staff working across a broad array of neurodevices.
 Previous experience with writing computer code is extremely helpful.